utsecnet/stig-dashboard/README.md

 - `acr` is an integer 1–10.
 - Upload it via **↑ ACR Overrides (CSV)** (found in the Assets view) *after* loading the checklist files it references — unmatched hostnames and invalid values are reported back after upload.

-ACR (auto-inferred from asset role/hostname/STIG signals, or overridden by the CSV) combines with each finding's severity to drive:
+ACR (auto-inferred from asset role/hostname/STIG signals, or overridden by the CSV) combines with each finding's severity — same principle as Nessus weighting a CVSS score by asset criticality — to drive:
-- The **ACR × CAT criticality matrix** (Low/Medium/High/Critical per finding)
+- The **ACR × CAT criticality matrix**: CAT I/II/III severity + ACR band → Low/Medium/High/Critical per finding
-- The **AES (Asset Exposure Score)**, 0–1000, per asset
+- The **AES (Asset Exposure Score)**, 0–1000 per asset: ACR combined with the severity-weighted exposure of that asset's Open/Not Reviewed findings — the STIG-world equivalent of a Nessus risk score, used to rank *assets* rather than individual findings

 ## Other features